 - Ultrasound surgical aspiration.
 With this surgical procedure, your doctor breaks up the tumor into small pieces using very fine sound vibrations.
 The small pieces of tumor are washed away and removed by suction.
 This procedure causes less damage to nearby tissue.

 If you wish to become pregnant after your treatment is over, we have expertise in fertility-sparing surgery whenever feasible that can preserve the ability to have children without compromising your outcome.
 We can collaborate with infertility specialists to review your fertility preservation options.
 Embryo freezing and egg freezing are sometimes available before you begin your cancer treatment, and in vitro fertilization afterward.

 Chemotherapy & immunotherapy

 Most women with ovarian cancer and others with a gynecologic cancer that has spread need chemotherapy to kill any cancer cells remaining in the body.
-While many hospitals refer patients who need chemotherapy for gynecologic cancer to other facilities, the team at NewYork-Presbyterian Brooklyn Methodist Hospital Cancer Center gives your chemotherapy in our dedicated Infusion Center, in the same Center for Community Health location.
+While many hospitals refer patients who need chemotherapy for gynecologic cancer to other facilities, our Meyer Cancer Center team gives your chemotherapy in our dedicated Infusion Center, in the same location as the Center for Community Health.
 Studies have shown that patients do better when their gynecologic oncologist is involved in all aspects of their care.
 Our doctors also use: